dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   :::info
   These parameters also define the initial neurons with which the SNS governance canister will be installed.
-  The Launch Stages 5 and 6 require submitting and adopting an _SNS proposal during the launch process_, and thus before the SNS is fully launched.
+  The launch stages 5 and 6 require submitting and adopting an _SNS proposal during the launch process_, and thus before the SNS is fully launched.
   Note that some frontends, for example the NNS frontend dapp, do not show neurons of SNSs that are not fully launched.
 Neurons that are controlled by NNS frontend dapp principals will only be